smnorris/bcfishpass/model/01_access/README.md

 #### Study area

-Watershed groups to be processed are listed in `wsg.txt`.
-Edit this file as required.
+Watershed groups to be processed are listed in ../data/parameters_habitat_method.csv - edit this file to change the study area.

 #### Modify existing models